aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn/04-set-up-site-to-site-vpn-on-prem.md

 **Simulating On-Premises Customer Gateway:** If you're either experimenting with AWS Site-to-Site VPN connections or demonstrating how they work, you can easily simulate a customer on-premises environment and customer gateway.
 See [Simulating Site-to-Site VPN Customer Gateways Using strongSwan](https://aws.amazon.com/blogs/networking-and-content-delivery/simulating-site-to-site-vpn-customer-gateways-strongswan/) for details on setting up an open source based VPN gateway in a separate VPC that simulates an on-premises environment.
 {{% /notice %}}

-## 3. Configure Routing in Your On-Premises Environment
+## 3. Configure routing in your on-premises environment

 Ensure that your on-premises router configuration has been updated to route network traffic destined for the CIDR ranges allocated to your AWS environment to your customer gateway.

-## 4. Confirm Status of the VPN Connection
+## 4. Confirm status of the VPN connection

 After your on-premises customer gateway has been configured, check the status of your VPN connection.